-The Audit Committee oversees the quality and integrity of our financial reporting processes and our systems of internal accounting controls and reviews with management and the external auditors, as appropriate, the guidelines and policies with respect to risk assessment, risk management, and financial risk exposures, and the steps that management takes to monitor and control these exposures.
-Management is responsible for preparing the financial statements and for establishing and maintaining adequate internal control over financial reporting, and establishing and implementing guidelines and policies with respect to risk assessment, risk management and financial risk exposures.
-The external auditors are responsible for performing an independent audit of those financial statements and an independent audit of the effectiveness of our internal controls over financial reporting.
+The Audit Committee represents and assists the Board in fulfilling its oversight responsibility relating to the integrity of the Company's financial statements and the financial reporting process, the systems of internal accounting and financial controls, and the annual independent audit of the Company's financial statements.
+The Audit Committee oversees the quality and integrity of our financial reporting processes and the Company's systems of internal accounting controls and reviews with management and the external auditors, as appropriate, the guidelines and policies with respect to risk assessment, risk management, and financial risk exposures, and the steps that management takes to monitor and control these exposures.
+Management is responsible for preparing the financial statements and for establishing and maintaining adequate internal controls over financial reporting, and establishing and implementing guidelines and policies with respect to risk assessment, risk management and financial risk exposures.
+The external auditors are responsible for performing an independent audit of those financial statements and an independent audit of the effectiveness of the Company's internal controls over financial reporting.